 Which germs are responsible for diarrhea depends on the geographic area a person lives in and its level of sanitation, economic development, and hygiene standards.
 For example, countries that have poor sanitation or use human waste as fertilizer tend to have outbreaks of diarrhea when intestinal bacteria or parasites contaminate crops or drinking water.

 The viruses that cause diarrheal illness, also known as viral gastroenteritis, can pass through a household (or a college dorm or other place where lots of people live together) quickly because they're highly infectious.
 Luckily, the diarrhea usually goes away on its own in a few days.
 For healthy teens and adults, viral gastroenteritis is a common but minor inconvenience.
-But for small children and people with chronic illnesses, it can lead to dehydration that requires medical attention.
+But for little kids and people with chronic illnesses, it can lead to dehydration that requires medical attention.

-Many different types of bacteria and parasites can also cause GI infections and diarrhea.
+Many different types of bacteria and parasites also can cause GI infections and diarrhea.
 Most are not serious and go away after a few days, but others can be quite serious.

 Here are a few types of GI infections that you may have heard about:

 Usually GI infections cause abdominal cramping followed by diarrhea.
 A person might also have: